slynobody/Linux-Mediacenter/README.md

 >
 > ./install.sh

-## Linux, install preconfig (kodi already installed, if not see below)
+## Linux, install preconfig (if kodi is already installed, if not see below)
 > git clone https://github.com/slynobody/Linux-Mediacenter
 >
 > cd SteamOS-Mediacenter